Things founders probably ought to know about venture capital.

 Bottom line is that VCs are human beings.
 Human beings sometimes behave like magpies and are quickly distracted by shiny new things.
 If your deal slips into the old news category, you have the much harder job of trying to breath life and excitement back into it in order to secure investment.

 A VC Explains Why It Takes So Long for Startups to Raise Money, by Diane Fraiman of Voyager Capital.
-(An excellent article on why it sometimes takes longer to raise money than you think, and how to keep up the momentum.)
+(An excellent article on why it can take longer to raise money than you think, and how to keep up the momentum.)

 #5 No dry powder